 Fiberglass Pool Self-Installations

 A self-installation package would include the pool shell and delivery of the pool to the home.
-Then, the client takes it from there.
+The customer takes it from there.

 The obvious advantage of installing your own fiberglass pool is what you'd save from reducing the swimming pool installation cost.
 On average, most people will save between $6,000 and $10,000 depending on the scope of the project and who does the majority of the work.

-There are resources available to teach homeowners how to install their own pool shell, but the vast majority of pool owners prefer to leave the installation of the pool to authorized dealers.
+Resources are available to teach homeowners how to install their own pool shell, but the vast majority of pool owners prefer to leave the installation of the pool to authorized dealers.

 - DIY Fiberglass Pools: The Ultimate Project